wrmthorne/checkpagerank-scraper/README.md

 ```

 ## Using the scraper
-Supply a domain of the form domain.tld (e.g. amazon.co.uk) and (optionally) whether you want the scraped html file to be saved.
-Scraped html files are stored in a generated directory html_outputs.
+Supply a domain of the form domain.tld (e.g. amazon.co.uk), (optionally) whether you want the scraped html file to be saved and (optionally) whether you want the results of the scrape output to a json file.
+Scraped html files are stored in a generated directory html_outputs and json results are stored in json_outputs.

 IMPORTANT: Requests should be made no more frequently than every 30 seconds.
 You will not get any results back from checkpagerank.net and too many requests, too frequently may mean your IP is blacklisted (not tested).